google/go-cloud/internal/docs/pubsub/design.md

 }

 // Send publishes a message.
 It only returns after the message has been
 // sent, or failed to be sent.
+The call will fail if ctx is canceled.
-Send can be called from multiple goroutines
-// at once.
-func (t *Topic) Send(ctx context.Context, m *Message) error {
+// Send can be called from multiple goroutines at once. func (t *Topic) Send(ctx context.Context, m *Message) error {
 	t.mcChan <- msgCtx{m, ctx}
 	// Wait for the batch including this message to be sent to the server.